Getting started with Truebit on Ethereum

 Truebit’s microeconomy features a single token, called TRU, which Task Submitters use to remunerate Solvers and Verifiers.
 Upon receiving such payments, Solvers and Verifiers can then issue their own tasks.
 We now dive into macroeconomic details.

 TRU tokens are created and destroyed over time according to cumulative demand.
 Users can purchase or retire TRU tokens in exchange for ETH.
 Each purchase transaction deposits some ETH into a reserve escrow (the rest goes to the Company), and some ETH is withdrawn from the reserve through each retire transaction.
 Each Truebit task also burns TRU tokens.
 Check the task fees command in Truebit OS for the current burn rate and token price for current purchase and retire prices.
 Note that purchase transactions may result in price slippage, however retire transactions will not.
+The token contract address on Ethereum mainnet is 0xf65B5C5104c4faFD4b709d9D60a185eAE063276c.

 For a limited time, Truebit’s incentive layer will automatically subsidize each task with extra TRU payments to its Task Owner, Solver, and Verifier(s).
 Run the bonus command in Truebit OS to check current subsidy amounts.